 Summer College supports its students in the college application process in the following ways:

 Every year we offer a college fair, where admissions officers from more than 45 colleges and universities can answer your questions about their college programs (academic and extracurricular), application process, financial aid, and more.
 In 2018, the fair is scheduled to take place from 4:00 - 6:00 p.m. on Monday, July 23 in the Statler Hall Ballroom.

 - College admissions workshops

-Throughout the summer, Cornell’s Undergraduate Admissions Office hosts workshops designed to introduce you to the admissions process.
+Cornell's Undergraduate Admission Office hosts an Application Workshop designed to introduce you to the admissions process.
 Collectively, these admissions officers have read thousands of college admissions applications.
 We invite you to learn from their experience.

 - Application workshop

-Offered on Mondays, July 10 and 17, from 2:30 to 3:45 p.m.
+Offered on Monday, July 9, and Monday, July 16, 2:30–3:45 p.m., in Uris Auditorium, Uris Hall.
 Do you have questions about highly selective university admissions?
 What application pieces are required?
 How important are SAT tests?
-What does “holistic admissions” mean?
-Please join representatives from the Cornell Undergraduate Admissions Office for a 90-minute workshop to learn more about the application process, learn about Cornell’s admissions committees, and review mock applications as part of an “admissions committee.”
+What does "holistic admissions" mean?
+Please join representatives from the Cornell Undergraduate Admissions Office for a 75-minute workshop to learn more about the application process, Cornell’s admissions committees, and more.

 - Summer admissions information sessions